cloudflare/terraform-provider-cloudflare/docs/data-sources/load_balancer_pool.md

 <a id="nestedatt--origins"></a>
 ### Nested Schema for `origins`

-Optional:
+Read-Only:

 - `address` (String) The IP address (IPv4 or IPv6) of the origin, or its publicly addressable hostname.
 Hostnames entered here should resolve directly to the origin, and not be a hostname proxied by Cloudflare.
 To set an internal/reserved address, virtual_network_id must also be set.
+- `disabled_at` (String) This field shows up only if the origin is disabled.
+This field is set with the time the origin was disabled.
+- `enabled` (Boolean) Whether to enable (the default) this origin within the pool.
+Disabled origins will not receive traffic and are excluded from health checks.
+The origin will only be disabled for the current pool.
 - `header` (Attributes) The request header is used to pass additional information with an HTTP request.
 Currently supported header is 'Host'. (see [below for nested schema](#nestedatt--origins--header))
 - `name` (String) A human-identifiable name for the origin.
 - `virtual_network_id` (String) The virtual network subnet ID the origin belongs in.
 Virtual network must also belong to the account.

-Read-Only:

-- `disabled_at` (String) This field shows up only if the origin is disabled.
-This field is set with the time the origin was disabled.
-- `enabled` (Boolean) Whether to enable (the default) this origin within the pool.
-Disabled origins will not receive traffic and are excluded from health checks.
-The origin will only be disabled for the current pool.
 - `weight` (Number) The weight of this origin relative to other origins in the pool.
 Based on the configured weight the total traffic is distributed among origins within the pool.
 - `origin_steering.policy="least_outstanding_requests"`: Use weight to scale the origin's outstanding requests.
 - `origin_steering.policy="least_connections"`: Use weight to scale the origin's open connections.